Peak’n Peak’s story began in 1963 with a vision that would eventually

 Gorgeous year-round lakefront rental.
 Sleeps up to 12.
 Just minutes from the resort!

-Mother's Day is May 8th.
-Treat her to the area's best brunch buffet!
+Father's Day is June 19th.
+Treat him to the area's best brunch buffet!